Can Zuckerberg really make a privacy-friendly Facebook?

 If everything falls into place, Facebook will also display similar advertising on the privacy-protected messaging services.
 Those services are also likely to offer other moneymaking features, such as a digital wallet, as Facebook attempts to build something similar to Tencent’s popular WeChat service in Asia.

-“If you think about your life, you probably spend more time communicating privately than publicly,” Zuckerberg said in his AP interview.
+“If you think about your life, you probably spend more time communicating privately than publicly,” Zuckerberg said during the AP interview.
 “The overall opportunity here is a lot larger than what we have built in terms of Facebook and Instagram.”

 That’s far from proven.
-While Facebook has already tried to show ads in the Messenger app, it’s seen only limited success, and hasn’t even tested the concept in WhatsApp since it acquired that service for $22 billion in 2014.
+While Facebook has already tried to show ads in the Messenger app, it’s seen only limited success.
+It hasn’t even tested the concept in WhatsApp since it acquired that service for $22 billion in 2014.

 “There are some huge unknowns about how successful Facebook is going to be rolling advertising into a more private messaging environment,” said eMarketer analyst Debra Aho Williamson.